 After all, reading an opponent's tells enables a poker player to take greater short term risks.
 When human lives are at stake instead of chips, it's difficult to rationalize that sort of strategy.

-Explore the links on the next page to learn even more about Earth's mysteries.
+Explore the links below to learn even more about Earth's mysteries.